 SNH: A development catalyst for Cameroon

-The National Hydrocarbons Corporation of Cameroon (SNH) is a public industrial and commercial company with financial autonomy.
-It was created on 12th March 1980 and has its head office in Yaoundé.
+The National Hydrocarbons Corporation (SNH) of Cameroon is a public company with the State as its sole shareholder.
+Created on 12 March 1980 and endowed with financial autonomy, it has its head office in Yaoundé.

 SNH has the mission to manage State interests in the oil and gas sector.
 As such:

 - SNH promotes, develops and monitors oil and gas activities throughout the national territory.
 Within this framework, the company works in partnership with international oil companies, ensuring notably compliance with all regulatory texts as well as control of production costs.
-In addition, SNH is a full oil operator, after putting on production of the Mvia field, which the company has been operating since 2009.
+Moreover, SNH became a full oil operator with the commissioning of the Mvia field in 2009.

-• SNH sells the share of national crude oil production accruing to the State on the international market, through contracts, as well as its own share as an investor.
+- SNH sells the share of national crude oil production accruing to the State on the international market, through contracts, as well as its own share as an investor.
 It also carries out trading activities on behalf of one of her its partners, at their request.
-The selling prices of Cameroonian crude oil grades are set in relation to Dated Brent, which is the reference crude oil of the London market.
-Depending on market conditions, the prices feature discounts or premiums, which reflect the difference in quality compared to Brent, the cost of transport to target markets, the cyclical demand for this type of crude oil, etc.